-E. Systemic Sclerosis-Associated Interstitial Lung Disease (SSc-ILD)
+E. Systemic sclerosis-associated interstitial lung disease (SSc-ILD)

-Authorization of 12 months may be granted for treatment of sclerosis-associated interstitial lung disease when the diagnosis was confirmed by a high-resolution computed tomography (HRCT) study of the chest.
+Authorization of 12 months may be granted for adult members for treatment of sclerosis-associated interstitial lung disease when the diagnosis was confirmed by a high-resolution computed tomography (HRCT) study of the chest.